Best 12v 5.9 Cummins Upgrades

 Adding a larger lift pump supplements the P7100 as does numerous things, most important of which is to increase fuel pressure to the engine.
 This results in increased horsepower, torque, and creates a wider power band.
 It also makes the throttle more responsive on and off boost.

-By far, the most popular lift pump for the 6BT is the AirDog FP-150 4G.
-It is the newest offering from AirDog for Cummins, and is a revision of their previous model.
-It’s not the easiest install and it’s the priciest mod on our list, but it is the best way to increase fueling on the Cummins.
+By far, the most popular lift pump for the 5.9 Cummins is the AirDog FP-150 4G.
+It is the newest offering from AirDog, and is a revision of their previous model.
+It’s not the easiest install and it’s the priciest mod on our list, but it is the best way to increase fueling.

 The 12v 5.9 Cummins has long been regarded as one of the top turbo-diesel engines ever made, and it’s not too hard to see why.
 They are extremely durable and reliable, and they sound glorious.
 One knock on them is that by today’s standards they are pretty underpowered, but that can be largely rectified with just a few mods.
 For those with the 1994+ P-pump, there are several free mods you can do to increase fueling on the 12-valve Cummins, which can add as much as 50 horsepower.

-There are also several bolt-on mods for the 6BT, starting with a cold air intake.
+There are also several bolt-on mods, starting with a cold air intake.
 Adding a performance intake will bump horsepower and torque and allow your turbo to work more efficiently.
 A performance intake manifold will help improve airflow post-turbo, which can be just as important.